alex-esc/notes/_posts/2019-05-24-Introduction.md

 ## Write a bunch.

-For me writing is therapeutic and cathartic.
-There's nothing more satisfying than having and idea and presenting it in a clever and easy to understand way.
+For me writing is therapeutic and cathartic. <!--more--> There's nothing more satisfying than having and idea and presenting it in a clever and easy to understand way.

 If you have read my blog you know I have an urge to explain both technical concepts and ramble on and on about internet culture.